digital-fabric/extralite/README.md

 ## What is Extralite?

-Extralite is a super fast, extra-lightweight (about 1300 lines of C-code) SQLite3 wrapper for Ruby.
+Extralite is a super fast, extra-lightweight (~1300 lines of C-code) SQLite3 wrapper for Ruby.
 It provides a minimal set of methods for interacting with an SQLite3 database, as well as prepared queries (prepared statements).